Pastel fondant hearts and a customizable letter stamp help create a personalized conversation hearts cake.

-I‘ve been thinking about conversation hearts ever since ever since I stumbled across this poem in the sidewalk near the Ferry Building in San Francisco last November:
+I‘ve been thinking about conversation hearts ever since ever since I stumbled across the poem “Valentine “in the sidewalk near the Ferry Building in San Francisco last November.

 I always stop when I see a bronze poetry plaque embedded in the sidewalk, even when I’m in a hurry.
 Since these poems fit inside a small square, they’re usually short enough not to slow me down too much (although they typically come in multiples), but they often stay with me for quite some time.
 In this case, I love how this alphabetical arrangement of conversation hearts tells a story.

-Since I’d been thinking about candy hearts for months already, when Valentine’s Day approached, I decided to make my own conversation heart creation in the form of a cake.
+Since I’d been thinking about candy hearts for months, as soon as Valentine’s day approached, I decided to make my own conversation heart creation in the form of a cake.